 The aim of a mortgage in principle is to give you a clearer idea on the amount of money that you could potentially borrow so that you're only browsing properties within your price range.
 When the time comes to put down an offer on a property, you'll have no surprises in knowing what you can and cannot borrow.

 Many estate agents and sellers will only take you serious with an AIP in hand as it shows that you're serious about purchasing a property.
 A mortgage in principle can often help speed up the house buying process which can often drag on through each stage.

 Why does a mortgage in principle exist?When you are trying to buy a house and get a mortgage, you could get left with a chicken-and-egg situation – do you find the house first and then go to see if you can afford it (which could mean the house is gone before you sort out the paperwork)?
 Or do you get the money first and then find the house (which just doesn’t work, because no lender is going to put a huge sum of money in your bank account against a house that doesn’t exist yet!).

 You need some middle ground.
-You need a decision made that tells you that barring any significant changes, the lender is happy to supply the mortgage.
+Before launching a full mortgage application, you need a decision made that tells you that barring any significant changes, the lender is happy to supply the mortgage.

 A mortgage in principle is some paperwork that basically says ‘yes, we will lend this person the money for a mortgage up to £180,000*’. *or whatever value you have negotiated.

 With this in-principle agreement in hand, you can look at multiple houses in your price range, knowing that when you find the right one, a quick call to the lender is going to get the money moving.
 It’s not the money, but it’s a good alternative.